ExpertWasCoding/ExpertBot/README.md

-Before you is a utility to play poker on discord written in python, this is one of the projects I found interesting so I built it.
+# What is this?
+A bot designed to play poker on discord

+# What doth this do?
+it does what its supposed to

+# How do I play?
+look at the source its not that hard